StevenZack/naif/README.md

 8.On Android Studio, open "File>New>New Module>import .jar/.aar package>" ,  choose the .aar file we just downloaded  <br>
 9.Then add this line to your build.gradle file, and then sync project:
 <pre> compile project(':naif')</pre>
 10.Done !
-Now you can run your project<br>
+Now you can run your project .
+Here is the <a href="https://github.com/StevenZack/naif-android-example">example project</a><br>

 ### <a name="windows">Windows</a>
 1. Install <a href="http://golang.org/">Go</a>